Holiday inspiration currently loading...

 Your hotel in Mayo

-This is elegant Georgian Manor House on the Enniscoe country estate and once described as the last great house in North Mayo.
-Overlooking Lough Conn, guests can enjoy comfortable Dinner, Bed and Breakfast accommodation in a beautiful parkland setting.
-The house is surrounded by mature woodland, through which paths run to the lake offering guests the ideal opportunity to enjoy local flora and fauna.
+This elegant Georgian Manor House on the Enniscoe country estate was once described as the last great house in North Mayo.
+Overlooking Lough Conn, the house is surrounded by mature woodland, through which paths run to the lake offering you the ideal opportunity to enjoy local flora and fauna.
 Your host is a direct descendant of the original family who settled on the lands in the 1600’s.
-Susan has earned an enviable reputation for superb hospitality, ensuring guests feel welcome and relaxed during their stay.
+Susan has earned an enviable reputation for superb hospitality.
 The family portraits, antique furniture, open fires, good food and wine all contribute to the pleasant and relaxed atmosphere.
-The six guest bedrooms, all with private bathrooms, are luxurious and spacious and some offer wonderful views of the lake and parkland.

 What to see and do in Mayo